FREE email course for parents of children the education system is failing to hold

 Are you carrying other people's opinions about you or your child as if they were facts?

-When your child struggles in systems that don't flex for them, judgements fly—about them, about you, about what you should be doing differently.
+When a child struggles in systems that don't flex for them, judgements fly—about them, and about the parents, about what they should be doing differently.
 It's easy to absorb those judgements until they feel like truth—until they start to feel like shame.

-But what if your child isn't broken—they're just speaking a language the system doesn't understand?
+But what if your child or you aren‘t broken—but just speaking a language the system doesn't understand?
 And what if you're not failing—you're simply working out how to support someone whose needs don't fit the template?

 This free course is for you if: